 Physical Address: 555 Willard Avenue Newington, CT 06111

-Failure to submit the form will delay the processing of your claim.
+Failure to submit the VA Certificate of Eligibility will delay certification.
 Enrollment for undergraduate students will be reported to the VA electronically after the Drop/Add period.

 - Student Responsibilty